-The undersigned hereby appoints J. C. Farrell, J. B. Hartough and A. F. Reed and each of them as proxies, with full power of substitution, to vote the shares of the undersigned in The Pittston Company at the Special Meeting of Shareholders to be held on Thursday, January 18, 1996, at 3:00 p.m., Eastern Standard Time and at any adjournment thereof, on the Brink's Stock Proposal, which would, among other things, redesignate Pittston Services Group Common Stock as Pittston Burlington Group Common Stock and approve the distribution of Pittston Burlington Stock for each outstanding share of Services Stock, and on all other matters coming before the meeting.
+The undersigned hereby appoints J. C. Farrell, J. B. Hartough and A. F. Reed and each of them as proxies, with full power of substitution, to vote the shares of the undersigned in The Pittston Company at the Special Meeting of Shareholders to be held on Thursday, January 18, 1996, at 3:00 p.m., Eastern Standard Time and at any adjournment thereof, on the Brink's Stock Proposal, which would, among other things, redesignate Pittston Services Group Common Stock as Pittston Brink's Group Common Stock and approve the distribution of Pittston Burlington Group Common Stock on the basis of one-half of one share of Burlington Stock for each outstanding share of Services Stock, and on all other matters coming before the meeting.
 The proxies will vote: (1) as you specify on the back of this card; (2) as the Board of Directors recommends where you do not specify your vote on the matter listed on the back of this card; and (3) as the proxies decide on any other matter.